51r/packer_ubuntu_aws/README.md

 ## What is this repo
 This repo includes template for Packer, that creates ubuntu instance in aws.
 ## How to use the template
+This guide applies to Mac, for other OS it may vary.
 * You need to have packer and vagrant installed on you workstation
    *  for MacOS you can install it using [homebrew](https://brew.sh/)